Vonage/vivid-3/libs/components/src/lib/dialog/README.md

 ### Return Value

-Sets or returns the dialog's return value when closing
+Use `returnValue` to get or set the return value.
+Often used to indicate which button the user pressed to close it.

 - Type: `string`
 - Default: `undefined`